geovannycordero/geovannycordero.github.io/README.md

 ## Build with [Jekyll](https://jekyllrb.com/)

 I'm finding alternatives to create my personal page.
 I decide to start with Jekylls.
-I'm going to add the parts that i think that are important to my site.
+I'm going to add the parts that I think that are important to my site.

 **About Jekyll:** Jekyll is a static site generator.
 You give it text written in your favorite markup language and it uses layouts to create a static website.
 You can tweak how you want the site URLs to look like, what data gets displayed on the site, and more.
 Visit the [official page](https://jekyllrb.com/) for more.